arne-munch-ellingsen/AIOD-hw-agent/redfish/README.md

 ## Example run command:
 _python redfish-get-cpu-info.py https://172.20.20.20 Administrator LMDT64WK_

-When I run this on my HPE Gen 10 server I get this json formatted output:
+When I run this on my HPE Gen 10 server I get this json formatted output (Note that even more details about the server is available using Redfish, this is just an example):
 ```
 {
     "CPUs": {